Matomo Alternative

 - Your teams need faster handoff from finding to fix.

-- You want fewer plugin and hosting decisions in daily operations.
+- You want less infrastructure, plugin, and attack surface in daily operations.

 Matomo is a fit when

-- Self-hosted analytics control is a hard requirement.
+- Self-hosted analytics ownership is a deliberate strategic requirement.

 - You intentionally run plugin-driven extensibility in your stack.